justinwilaby/sax-wasm/README.md

 ## sax-wasm.wasm
 ### Methods

+The methods listed here can be used to create your own implementation of the SaxWasm class when extending it or composing it will not meet the needs of the program.
 - `parser(events: u32)` - Prepares the parser struct internally and supplies it with the specified events bitmask.
-Changing the events bitmask can be done at anytime during processing using this method.
+Changing the events bitmask can be done at *anytime* during processing using this method.

 - `write(ptr: *mut u8, length: usize)` - Supplies the parser with the location and length of the newly written bytes in the stream and kicks off processing.
-The parser assumes that the bytes are valid utf-8.
-Writing non utf-8 bytes may cause unpredictable behavior.
+The parser assumes that the bytes are valid utf-8 grapheme clusters.
+Writing non utf-8 bytes may cause unpredictable results but probably will not break.

-- `end()` - resets the character and line counts but does not halt processing of the current buffer.
+- `end()` - resets the `character` and `line` counts but does not halt processing of the current buffer.

 ## Building from source
 ### Prerequisites

 This project requires rust v1.30+ since it contains the `wasm32-unknown-unknown` target out of the box.

 Install rust: